advancedresearch/advancedresearch.github.io/blog/2017-10-30-evolutionary-algorithms-might-reduce-costs-of-fixing-climate-change.md

 2. Store the gases safely
 3. Do so on a super-scale at extremely low cost

-Mankind is not currently suffering from a cognitive bias that follows with how we spend energy:
+Mankind is currently suffering from a cognitive bias that follows with how we spend energy:

 - The energy infrastructure is centralized
 - Only a fraction of the available energy is utilized